Protect your pets from winter's cold

 Monnig says indoor pets, especially if they are going to be out more than just a quick trip, may need a coat or a sweater.

-Monnig did mention some warning signs to look for if you are worried your pet is having some adverse reaction to the cold.
+Monnig mentioned some warning signs to look for if you are worried your pet is having some adverse reaction to the cold.

 “If your pet is lethargic, not very active, refuses to eat or is shivering - excessively shivering — you should tend to them like you do a human,” Monnig said.
 “Initially, get them inside and wrap them in a blanket.
 If they do not return to a regular state rather quickly, you should call your vet.”

-Monnig added avoid using heating pads as they may cause burns to the animal.
+Monnig added you should avoid using heating pads as they may cause burns to the animal.

 Post a comment as